 Carrying a first aid kit is a must.
 You can buy them or prepare them yourself.
-You need: Band-Aids, Gauze, Sells, Ibuprofen, Acetaminophen, scissors…
+You need Band-Aids, Gauze, Sells, Ibuprofen, Acetaminophen, scissors, etc.

-Read these tips for travel by van for the first time
+Read these tips for traveling by van for the first time

-There is special toilet paper for chemical baths, they ensure that it dissolves in blue liquid, although they are more expensive.
-My recommendation is that you buy normal toilet paper and put it in a trash.
+There is special toilet paper for chemical baths; they ensure that it dissolves in blue liquid, although they are more expensive.
+I recommend you buy regular toilet paper and put it in the trash.

 Small and large towel

 The thing about the shower in the van is a world.
-You can have a portable shower to shower outside the van or you can have a shower inside your van.
-In either case, you’re going to need a big towel and a small towel.
+You can have a portable shower to shower outside the van, or you can have a shower inside your van.
+In either case, you will need a big towel and a small towel.

-The little one has it handy for when you wash your face and hands.
+The little one has it handy for washing your face and hands.
 And better if it is made of quick-drying microfiber.

 Small broom and dustpan

-To keep the van clean you need a small broom and a dustpan.
+To keep the van clean, you need a small broom and a dustpan.
 Or you can buy a small portable vacuum cleaner.
-I recommend passing the broom after each meal, so as not to tempt unwanted visitors.
+I recommend passing the broom after each meal so as not to tempt unwanted visitors.

 Carpet for the entrance of your van

-I have also seen, especially those traveling in motor-home, who carry a large carpet that they put in the place where then go the tables and chairs.
+I have also seen, especially those traveling in motorhomes, who carry a large carpet that they put in the place where the tables and chairs go.

 Removes fats and disinfectant (for kitchen and bathroom)

-If you cook inside your van or motor-home you will need products to clean.
-Carry a kh7 fat remover and a disinfectant in your van to clean the bath or potty.
+If you cook inside your van or motor home, you will need products to clean.
+Carry a fat remover and a disinfectant in your van to clean the bath or potty.

 To sleep in the van